Narasimha58/Potatoblightdetection/README.md

 # Potatoblightdetection
-Training the Model
-Downloaded the data from kaggle. kept folders related to Potatoes.
+Downloaded the data from kaggle.And trained the model. kept the folders related to Potatoes.
 Runned it on google colab.